Skip to content

 Call Today

-Should I Go to the Doctor After a Car Accident in Florida?
+Should I Go to the Doctor After Car Accident in Florida

 Experts In This Article

-After being involved in a car accident in Florida, you may find yourself wondering whether you should seek medical attention.
+After being involved in a car accident in Florida, you may find yourself wondering whether you should go to the doctor.
+The short answer is yes, you should go to the doctor after a car accident.
 While car accidents are traumatic events that can result in severe and even life-threatening injuries, these injuries are not always obvious.
 In fact, even serious injuries may not show signs of symptoms until hours, or even days, after the accident.

-This makes it important that you know when you should see a doctor following a car accident, as your condition may worsen without treatment.
+This makes it important that you know when you should go to the doctor after a car accident, as your condition may worsen without treatment.
 Not only will seeking immediate medical attention ensure that you get the treatment you need, but these medical records can be essential in securing compensation should you file a personal injury claim.

 At the law office of Michael T. Gibson, Auto Justice Attorney, we know that the time following a car accident can be filled with uncertainty.
 If you have been injured in an accident due to another driver’s negligence, our experienced car accident attorneys can help ensure that you get the treatment you need and guide you through the process of filing a personal injury claim against the other driver.
 Feel free to contact us today at 407-422-4529 to schedule a free consultation.